Hop3 Contribution Guidelines¶

 Additional Testing Resources¶

-For comprehensive testing documentation, see: - Testing Strategy - Complete testing guide - Testing Documentation - Quick reference - TEST-STATUS.md - Current test status
+For comprehensive testing documentation, see: - Testing Strategy - Complete testing guide - Testing Documentation - Quick reference - test-status - Current test status

 Continuous Integration¶